 - Set transparency percentage.

-The badge templates available are ones you have already created in Config Tool.
+The badge templates must be created in Config Tool.

-If you need to skip a column in your CSV file, just leave the Binding column blank.NOTE: The information read from the CSV file is used to create new entities in your system.
-For entities like cardholders and credentials, a minimum amount of information is required.
-If the information is incomplete, you will not be able to move to the next step.
+If you need to skip a column in your CSV file, leave the Binding column blank.NOTE: For entities like cardholders and credentials, a minimum amount of information is required to complete the import.

 (Optional) Add more fields to the cardholder key.

-When you need more than the first and last name to differentiate cardholders, you can supplement the cardholder key with additional information.This is done by selecting the Key check box next to each field you want to add to the cardholder key.
-Not all fields can be part of the cardholder key.
-The check box is disabled if a field is not eligible.Tip: The other method to strengthen the cardholder identification is to add the credential data to the cardholder key.
+If you need to differentiate cardholders, you can add additional information by selecting the Key check box net to each field you want to add to the cardholder key.
+The check box is disabled for ineligible fields.Tip: The other method to strengthen the cardholder identification is to add the credential data to the cardholder key.

 The Import tool imports the contents of your CSV file into the database.
-A summary window will appear confirming the number of entities imported and the number of errors encountered.
+A summary window opens, confirming the number of entities imported and the number of errors encountered.